Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. ChakraCore was updated to version 1.5.1;
-   Now for error processing are used the `JsGetAndClearExceptionWithMetadata` method instead of the `JsGetAndClearException` method.
+   2. Now for error processing are used the `JsGetAndClearExceptionWithMetadata` method instead of the `JsGetAndClearException` method.

    =============
    DOCUMENTATION